Who can become a registered stakeholder?

 Stakeholders must register for each guidance topic separately.

 How to find out about diagnostic technologies guidance in development

-When a topic is initiated, NICE informs potential stakeholders of the opportunity by email, and the information is made available on the Diagnostics Assessment Programme pages on the NICE website.
+When a topic is initiated, we inform potential stakeholders of the opportunity by email and the information is made available on the diagnostics assessment programme pages on the NICE website.